-Ron and I were talking.
-He had a fellow who's head of some former-Mormon, ex-Mormon, we-got-a-chip-on-our-shoulder group of Mormons.
-And apparently, in one of the many newspaper articles, there was something about me saying, "Jesus spoke to me!"
-Man, if that doesn't sound weird enough in a newspaper-yeah.
+Ron and I were talking last week.
+He knows a fellow who is the head of some 'ex-Mormon, we-got-a-chip-on-our-shoulder' group.
+And apparently in one of the many newspaper articles there was something about me saying, Jesus spoke to me.
+Man, if that doesn't sound weird enough in a newspaper.
 So Ron wanted to clarify.
-And rather than answer him with some-and Ron's probably going to read this-with some elaborate explanation, I said, "Ron!
-Dude!
-Why'd you become Mormon?
-Why does anyone become

-Mormon?
-Because God speaks to you!"
+And rather than answer him - and Ron's probably going to read this - with some elaborate explanation, I said, "Ron!
+Dude, why did you become a Mormon?
+Why does anybody become Mormon?"
+Because God speaks to you!
 The only reason anyone becomes a Mormon is because God speaks to them.
-The missionaries come out; they say a bunch of stuff; they put on their sales hat; they do their schmoo thing.
+The missionaries come out, they say a bunch of stuff, they put on their sales hat, they do their schmoose thing.
 They interrupt you as you bring your groceries out of the parking lot of the store.
-And they harass you endlessly.
+They harass you endlessly.
 They pamphleteer you.
-In my day it was...
-It was the flannel board story stuff, you know, homely, kind of.
+In my day it was it was a flannel board story.

 When they finally convince you to pray and ask God, no one becomes a Mormon unless they get an answer from God.
-That's why Ron converted and asked me to baptize him 40 years ago today.
+That's why Ron converted, and asked me to baptize him 40 years ago today.
 That's why Ron subsequently went on a mission for the LDS Church.
-That's why Ron subsequently got married in the temple, even though he is now a disaffected Latter-day Saint.
-And that's why Ron and I, even today, share a brotherhood, share a friendship, share a conviction that God once spoke to both of us.
+That's why Ron subsequently got married in the temple; even though he is now a disaffected Latter-day Saint.
+That's why Ron and I, even today, share a brotherhood, share of friendship, share a conviction that God once spoke to both of us.
 He still talks with me on occasion.
-No matter how much I may prefer to be somewhere else, doing something else, I oftentimes find myself doing what I've been asked to do.
+No matter how much I may prefer to be somewhere else, doing something else, I oftentimes find myself often doing what I have been asked to do.